 The best sales promotion incentive is not a universal answer; it is the answer that fits your brand, your customer, and your specific campaign objective.
 To choose well, start by being clear on what you are trying to achieve.

-If the objective is trial among new customers, a low-barrier instant reward or a compelling GWP will outperform a complex collector mechanic.
-If the objective is to defend against a competitor price promotion, a cash-equivalent discount or a bonus pack may be the most direct response.
-If the objective is to deepen engagement with your most valuable customers, experiential or loyalty-linked rewards will almost always deliver more than a price reduction.
+Trial among new customers calls for a low-barrier instant reward or a compelling GWP; a complex collector mechanic will underperform both.
+Defending against a competitor's price promotion is better answered with a cash-equivalent discount or a bonus pack, though the "Aldi Price Match" example above is a reminder that this can be a losing game if run indefinitely rather than tactically.
+And where the goal is deepening engagement with your most valuable customers, experiential or loyalty-linked rewards will almost always deliver more than a price reduction.

 Budget certainty is another practical consideration that often gets overlooked in promotional planning.
 Open-ended promotions, where redemption volumes are hard to predict, can create significant financial exposure.
 Fixed-fee promotional structures remove this uncertainty and allow you to plan accurately regardless of how many customers participate.
 It is worth asking your promotional partner whether they can deliver your incentive on a fixed-fee basis before you commit to a mechanic.